ls1intum/Artemis/docs/user/exercises/general.rst

 More Feedback Requests
 ^^^^^^^^^^^^^^^^^^^^^^

-Another possibility after receiving an assessment is the more feedback request.
+Another possibility after receiving an assessment is the "More Feedback Request".
 They do not cost a token in comparison to the complaints, but the score cannot be changed by the tutor after a feedback request.

 .. warning::